Canada at the Winter Olympics: Freestyle skiing

 Canada has enjoyed success in freestyle skiing after its introduction to the Winter Olympics in 1992.
 Jean-Luc Brassard (1994), Jennifer Heil (2006), Alexandre Bilodeau (2010 & 2014), Justine Dufour-Lapointe (2014), and Mikael Kingsbury (2018) have won gold in the moguls event.
 Canada has won gold in the women's ski cross at every olympics that featured it (Ashleigh McIvor, 2010; Marielle Thompson, 2014; and Kelsey Serwa, 2018).
 Brady Leman (2018) won gold in the men's ski cross event.
 In 2014 and 2018 the Canadian women also took the silver medals (Serwa in 2014, and Brittany Phelan in 2018).
 Dara Howell took gold in the slopestyle event in 2014.
 Cassie Sharpe added a halfpipe gold in 2018.

 Canadian skiers also finished in the top 3 positions in aerials at the 1988 and 1992 games, when it was a demonstration sport.

 Nordic combined

 Canada has never won an Olympic medal in the Nordic combined competition.
 Their best finish was tenth in the individual normal hill competition at the 1932 games.

 Ski jumping

 Canada won the bronze medal in the mixed team ski jumping event at the 2022 Winter Olympics.

 Snowboarding

-Ross Rebagliati won a gold medal in snowboarding when the sport made its Olympic debut at the 1998 Nagano games.
+Ross Rebagliati won a gold medal in giant slalom snowboarding when the sport made its Olympic debut at the 1998 Nagano games.
 Initially he was stripped of the medal when traces of marijuana were found in his blood during a drug test, but the IOC reversed its decision after an appeal a few days later because marijuana was only a restricted substance, not a banned substance.